 - are built from common building materials

-A Building Survey is generally better for properties that…
+While a Building Survey is generally better for properties that:

 - are much older and built more than 100 years ago